In a recent article we wrote that car seats have an expiration date, which experts recommend you follow (even if you don’t legally have to).

 It should be pretty easy to check if your car seat base is expired.

-In most cases there will be a small white sticker somewhere on the base, which contains information about the date of manufacture, serial number, model number and expiration date of the base.
+In most cases there will be a small white sticker somewhere on the base, which contains information about the date of manufacture, serial number, model number and expiration date.

 Why Do Car Seat Bases Expire?